Works

 Lee recently graduated in MFA Fine Art from the Ruskin School of Art, University of Oxford, winning the Mansfield-Ruddock Art Prize 2024.
 In 2023, she was awarded the Warden’s Prize from Goldsmiths University for her BA in Fine Art and History of Art.
 Her recent film, ‘Lullaby O’ The Ruin’ has been chosen for the final selection to be screened at NeMaf, the Seoul International ALT Cinema & Media Festival 2024.

 Eunjo previously created 3D visuals for the Techno-Tantrik Embodiment Project ‘Your Rage Is Sacred’ at Goldsmiths and FormaHQ in collaboration with artist Clémentine Bedos (2023), produced Paris Paloma’s ‘Last Woman on Earth’ lyric video (2024), showcased her video art in various screenings including Modern Art Oxford (2024), and participated in several group exhibitions.
-Eunjo Lee is set to have her first institutional exhibition at the Goldsmiths CCA in March 2025.
+Eunjo Lee had her first institutional exhibition at the Goldsmiths CCA in March 2025.

 Exhibitions